IFTTT/RazzleDazzle/Example/Carthage/Checkouts/Nimble/README.md

 // Passes if actual is not nil, true, or an object with a boolean value of true: expect(actual).to(beTruthy())

-// Passes if actual is only true (not nil or an object conforming to BooleanType true): expect(actual).to(beTrue())
+// Passes if actual is only true (not nil or an object conforming to Boolean true): expect(actual).to(beTrue())

 // Passes if actual is nil, false, or an object with a boolean value of false: expect(actual).to(beFalsy())

-// Passes if actual is only false (not nil or an object conforming to BooleanType false): expect(actual).to(beFalse())
+// Passes if actual is only false (not nil or an object conforming to Boolean false): expect(actual).to(beFalse())

 // Passes if actual is nil: